 A waiver of subrogation is added to your policy through an endorsement.
 The endorsement can be either scheduled (naming specific parties) or blanket (applying to any party you're contractually required to waive subrogation for).

 A blanket waiver of subrogation is the more practical option for businesses that regularly enter into contracts with this requirement.
 With a blanket waiver, any party that requires a waiver through a written contract is automatically covered — you don't need to request a separate endorsement for each one.
+Same logic applies to additional insured — see our scheduled vs blanket guide for the full breakdown.

 What Does a Waiver of Subrogation Cost?